juice-shop/pwning-juice-shop/introduction/motivation.md

 A considerable number of vulnerable web applications already existed before the Juice Shop was created.
 The
 [OWASP Vulnerable Web Applications Directory (VWAD)](https://www.owasp.org/index.php/OWASP_Vulnerable_Web_Applications_Directory_Project) maintains a list of these applications.
-When Juice Shop came to life there were only _server-side rendered_ applications in the VWAD.
-But _Rich Internet Application (RIA)_ or _Single Page Application (SPA)_ style applications were already a commodity at that time.
+When the Juice Shop came to life there were only _server-side rendered_ applications in the VWAD, but _Rich Internet Application (RIA)_ or _Single Page Application (SPA)_ style applications were already a commodity at that time.
 Juice Shop was meant to fill that gap.

-Many of the existing vulnerable web applications were very rudimental in their functional scope.
-So the aim of the Juice Shop also was to give the impression of a functionally complete e-commerce application that could actually exist like this in the wild.
+Many of the existing vulnerable web applications were very rudimentary in their functional scope.
+So the aim of the Juice Shop was also to give the impression of a functionally complete e-commerce application that could actually exist like this in the wild.